restarone/comfortable-mexican-sofa-docs/Serving-cms-content-from-a-separate-database.md

 #### Things to keep in mind:
 - Note that in `test` environment it will use only same database as your main app for testing.
 That's just what Rails does.
 - You'll need to edit migrations to include `ComfortableMexicanSofa.establish_connection(ActiveRecord::Base)` so they are run using proper database configuration.
 - the line abowe is crap (for v.
-1.11.2), the feature may be useful, but only for a legacy database, maitained only via cms panel, plus it will spawn a db connection for each model
+1.11.2), the feature may be useful, but only for a legacy database, maitained only via cms panel, plus it will spawn a db connection for each model (see [issue](https://github.com/comfy/comfortable-mexican-sofa/issues/425))